 Varied work: indeed, all the work we do for you is one-off to suit clients’ wishes and the requirements of particular buildings (old and new).

 Read more here about the new stained glass we design and make.

 Restoration and conservation

-Clients also send us antique stained glass they’ve bought at auction in Paris or London, sections of which we re-paint and re-furbish as required.
+Clients sometimes send us antique stained glass they’ve bought at auction in Paris or London, sections of which we re-paint and re-furbish as required.

 See here for stained glass restoration.

 Working with other stained glass studios

 We can work with other stained glass studios.
 David Williams worked with The Reytiens Glass Studio to help paint the Diamond Jubilee stained glass window for Her Majesty Queen Elizabeth II.

 Our students travel to us from Australia, all over the USA, South Africa, Norway, Belgium, Canada, Kuwait, the Netherlands, New Zealand, Germany, Japan, Denmark, Singapore, France, the Republic of Ireland and Peru.